There are some fantastic places to take children on our doorstep and a short journey away.

-Fraisethorpe is a quiet and more sheltered beach ideal for children.
+Fraisthorpe is a quiet and more sheltered beach ideal for children.
 Parking is cheap in the farmers field above but getting down to the beach with a lot of children’s things can be tricky.
 There are refreshment vans in the car park and nice toilets at the car park entrance.
 The beach is used by windsurfers and kite surfers giving children plenty to watch.
 There is also The Cow Shed near the car park which is a lovely cafe serving food and drinks.

 Bridlington is a great day out.
 Parking at South Shore park & ride is recommended, you can access the South Shore beach via good steps, or get the bus or walk from there to Bridlington’s south beach.
 The south beach has recently been renovated to be a lovely beach with nice toilets, cafes and a small splash stream running along the promenade.
 The land train also runs into town from here.
 From the old harbour you can watch the fishermen, take your own crabbing and fishing equipment and fish from the harbour wall or take a boat ride.
 Amusements and arcades are located north of the harbour.
 The Bridlington Spa Theatre also has some good children’s shows throughout the year.

 Cayton Bay is a quiet beach just before you arrive at Scarborough (on the coastal road), it’s quite a steep walk down to the beach (just about manageable with buggies) but it’s worth it when you get there to see the wide sweeping bay.
 Perfect for beach games, sunbathing, fossil hunting, paddling, surfing.
 Great facitilites, including a small shop, cafe and toilets.